When Jewish artists become the target of antisemitism claims – DW – 09/12/2024

 When Jewish artists become the target of antisemitism claimsSeptember 12, 2024

-In November 2023, an exhibition by Candice Breitz was cancelled by the Saarland Museum's Modern Gallery.
-The organizers decided to avoid associating with the South African artist, claiming that she had signed a letter by the Boycott, Divestment, Sanctions (BDS) movement, labeled by Germany's government as "antisemitic", and that she had not condemned the October 7 terror attacks by Hamas.
+In November 2023, an exhibition by Candice Breitz was canceled by the Saarland Museum's Modern Gallery.
+The organizers wanted to avoid associating with the South African artist, claiming she had signed a letter by the Boycott, Divestment and Sanctions (BDS) movement, labeled by Germany's government as "antisemitic", and that she had not condemned the October 7 terror attacks by Hamas.

 Both allegations are false, Breitz has repeated many times since, including at a panel discussion on the impact of Germany's particular stance on BDS, held on September 8 at Berlin's International Literature Festival (ilb): Although she supports the democratic right to boycott, she is not a BDS supporter and has never signed any of the movement's letters.